dataware-tools/app-database-docs/README.md

 # app-database-docs

-This repository contains an web-app for visualizing documents of our internal databases.
+This repository contains a web-app for visualizing documents of our internal databases.

 ## How to build?
 ```bash